ahvo/Insight_Stock_Error_Challenge/input/README.md

 ## Please place input files into this folder.
 * Actual stock prices should be labeled as actual.txt in a pipe-delimited format
 * Predicted stock prices should be labeled as predicted.txt in a pipe-delimited format
 * Window specification file should be labeled as window.txt.
-Window number should be a whole number with NO decimals.

   _Note: For window number, please DO NOT use decimals to indicate a whole-number (i.e. Use 4 instead of 4.0)._